London Borough of Bromley: Geography

 The borough is the largest in Greater London by area and occupies 59 sqmi.
 The majority of the borough is Metropolitan Green Belt, including nearly all of the land south of the A232-A21 route between West Wickham and Pratt's Bottom.
-Consequently, it is also perhaps the most rural borough and contains more of the North Downs than any other, as that escarpment is broad between Bromley and Banstead.
+Consequently, it is also perhaps the most rural borough, and contains more of the North Downs than any other, as that escarpment is broad between Bromley and Banstead.
 This is also reflected in its population density, which is the lowest of the 32 London boroughs.

 Most of the population lives in the north and west of the borough, with an outlier at Biggin Hill in the far south.
 The borough shares borders with the London Boroughs of Lewisham and Greenwich to the north, Bexley to the north-east, Southwark and Lambeth to the north-west, and Croydon to the west.
 It also borders the Sevenoaks District of Kent to the east and south, and the Tandridge District of Surrey to the south-west.

 Westerham Heights, the highest point in London and Kent at an altitude of 804 ft, is on the southern boundary.
 The Prime Meridian passes through Bromley.

-About 30% of the land in Bromley is farmland, the highest figure of a London borough.
+About 30% of the land in Bromley is farmland, the highest figure for a London borough.

 History

 A local government district called Bromley was created in 1867, covering the parish of Bromley.
 The neighbouring parish of Beckenham was also made a local government district in 1878.
 Such districts were reconstituted as urban districts under the Local Government Act 1894.
 Other urban districts were subsequently created for Penge and Chislehurst in 1900, and Orpington in 1934.

-Bromley was incorporated to become a municipal borough in 1903, as was Beckenham in 1935.
+Bromley was incorporated as a municipal borough in 1903, as was Beckenham in 1935.
 Chislehurst Urban District merged with the neighbouring Sidcup Urban District in 1934.

-The modern borough was created in 1965 under the London Government Act 1963, covering the combined area of the former Municipal Borough of Bromley, Municipal Borough of Beckenham, Orpington Urban District, Penge Urban District and the Chislehurst area from the Chislehurst and Sidcup Urban District (the Sidcup area went to the London Borough of Bexley).
-Penge Urban District was the only part of the new borough which had been within the boundaries of the London County Council and Metropolitan Board of Works, voting to leave in 1899 to become self-governing until 1965.
+The modern borough was created in 1965 under the London Government Act 1963, covering the combined areas of the former Municipal Borough of Bromley, Municipal Borough of Beckenham, Orpington Urban District, Penge Urban District and the Chislehurst area from the Chislehurst and Sidcup Urban District (the Sidcup area went to the London Borough of Bexley).
+Penge Urban District was the only part of the new borough which had been within the boundaries of the London County Council and Metropolitan Board of Works, although it voted to leave in 1899 to become self-governing until 1965.
 The area was transferred from Kent to Greater London, to become one of the 32 London boroughs.

 In 1969, after a local campaign, the village of Knockholt was removed from the borough and transferred to the neighbouring Sevenoaks Rural District; before 1965, it had been part of the Orpington Urban District.
 Knockholt railway station however remains in Orpington.

+After the Greater London Council was abolished in 1986, its assets were inherited by the London Residuary Body.
+When the LRB was wound up in turn in 1996, its remaining assets in the area were transferred to Bromley.